Home

 The first time in Blitzball history a player suffered from severe bleeding from a head injury.

 It's a comfort show that's nice to eat a burger and relax to.
 Bob and Linda are relationship goals.
-I like to think I'm like Bob but really I'm Aunt Gayle without dating experience...
-Here's a poem she wrote:
+I like to think I'm like Bob but really I'm a mix of Aunt Gayle and Tina without dating experience...
+Here's a poem Gayle wrote:

 Happy Things We Should Send Into Space